jonathanelscpt/ciscocucmapi/README.md

 # Cisco UC Toolkit

 The uctoolkit package is inspired by the most excellent [ciscosparkapi](https://github.com/CiscoDevNet/ciscosparkapi) Python API wrapper for Cisco Spark.
-The library uses a custom [python-zeep](https://github.com/mvantellingen/python-zeep) connector for AXL connections.
+The library wraps a [python-zeep](https://github.com/mvantellingen/python-zeep) client to create and manage AXL connections and provide CRUD operations for common API endpoints.

 ## Features